tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 ### Data and functions available during template rendering

 Templates will have access to a subset of `Hardware` data when they are rendered.
 Injecting `Hardware` data was outlined in a [previous proposal](https://github.com/tinkerbell/proposals/tree/e24b19a628c6b1ecaafd566667155ca5d6fd6f70/proposals/0028).
 The existing implementation only injects disk that will, based on this proposal, be sourced from the `.Hardware.StorageDevices` list.

-The previous proposal did not outline a set of custom functions injected into templates.
-The custom functions are detailed in [`template_funcs.go`](https://github.com/tinkerbell/tink/blob/main/internal/workflow/template_funcs.go) and include:

-* `contains`: determine if a string contains a substring.
-* `hasPrefix`: determine if a string has a prefix.
-* `hasSuffix`: determine if a string has a suffix.
-* `formatPartition`: formats a string representing a device path with a specific partition.
-For example, `{{ formatPartition "/dev/sda" 1 }}` will result in `/dev/sda1`.
+This will continue to be available for new templates.

-These functions will continue to be available during template rendering.
+All existing, custom template functions detailed in [`template_funcs.go`](https://github.com/tinkerbell/tink/blob/main/internal/workflow/template_funcs.go) will continue to be available during template rendering.

-### Hegel Changes
+### Hegel API Changes

 Hegel will undergo a reduction in the endpoints it serves because the data is no longer available on the `Hardware` resource.
 Minimally, Hegel will serve the following endpoints:

 * `/2009-04-04/meta-data/instance-id`
 * `/2009-04-04/user-data`

-This ensures compatability with the cloud-init that explores the API via the `instance-id` endpoint.
+This ensures compatability with cloud-init that explores the API via the instance ID endpoint.

 ## Migrating from v1alpha1 to v1alpha2